exoworlds/clio2016-2017/astroFITS.md

 - Download the images - Place them in the directory "data"
 - How to read in the FITS file:

-    - import astropy.io.fits
+    - from astropy.io import fits
     - fname = 'data/Linearity00001.fit'
-    - hdu1 = astropy.io.fits.open(fname)
+    - hdu1 = fits.open(fname)
     - hdu1.info()
 - How to display the FITS file in ds9: